sirKiraUzumaki/fartbot/README.md

 2. Navigate to the root directory

-  The remaining steps will take place in the root directory of your farbot files.
+  The remaining steps will take place in the root directory of your fartbot files.
 Navigate there with the command:

   `cd DIRECTORY`